rayanjoshi/twisted_truth/README.md

 Lightweight tools to collect and visualise M1 money supply against equity indices and constituents.

-This small repo fetches M1 from FRED, appends market data from Yahoo Finance, and provides simple utilities to visualise the series and compute long/short-term correlations.
+This small repo fetches M1 Money Supply from FRED, appends market data from Yahoo Finance, and provides simple utilities to visualise the series and compute long/short-term correlations.

 ## Features